learn-co-curriculum/js-advanced-scope-closures-readme/README.md

 that share specific capabilities but change others.
 So just like we can create objects as little units of work, we can also create functions.

 How do you create a function?
-Its not too difficult, we simply return a function from another function.
+It's not too difficult, we simply return a function from another function.

 ```js